What is an Operating System and its Functions/Role?

 What are the functions of an Operating System?

 - User Management – An operating system can have multiple user profiles with different roles.
 Each has its own workspace to work.
 For example, if there are two users, John and Alice, as normal users.
 John can not view/modify Alice’s files and vice versa.
 But if a user is an administrator, it can do all activities.
-The user management function is important for organizations, where they have to protect a computer against the installation of pirated or unauthorized software applications by the employees.
+The user management function is important for organizations that must protect a computer against the employees’ installation of pirated or unauthorized software applications.

 - Input/Output(I/O) operations for devices – I/O operations of a device are to read and write to/from the device hardware.
 For example, a computer has Network Interface Card Reads/Write data from/to the network.
-It is the Operating System function to convert user-level requests into device-level actual commands.
+The Operating System function converts user-level requests into device-level actual commands.
 The conversion needs a device driver from the hardware manufacturing company.
-A device driver is a glue between the operating system and the device.
+A device driver is the glue between the operating system and the device.

 - File Management – A file is an entity that stores user information.
 It could be a text application of any other type.
 A directory or folder is a container that can contain multiple files int.
-With the directory, it is easy to group the files and access them easily.
+The directory makes it easy to group and access the files easily.
 Operating Sytems have all the necessary functions to maintain files and folders.
 The functions can be for creating, deleting, reading, writing, and renaming.

-- Deadlock Management – Deadlock is the state where all processes are waiting circularly, and no one is completing.
+- Deadlock Management – Deadlock is the state where all processes are waiting circularly, and no one is completing them.
 The operating system tries to prevent a deadlock.